3xistentialcrisis/Week-3-IP/README.md

 This program also employes Bootstrap.
 ## BDD
 This program:
-Hides and Reveals description of services offered - Click the Icons - The Icons and Text appear and disappears when clicked.
+Hides and Reveals description of services offered - Click the Icons - The Icons and Text appear and disappears when clicked.<br>
-Hovers over the images on the portfolio section to obtain a description of each image - Move the cursor over the images	 & a description of each image should apper.
+Hovers over the images on the portfolio section to obtain a description of each image - Move the cursor over the images	 & a description of each image should appear.<br>
-Contacts Delani Studios - Enter your email address and message in the contact form - A pop up alerting you to Delani Studio's receipt of your message is displayed.
+Contacts Delani Studios - Enter your email address and message in the contact form - A pop up alerting you to Delani Studio's receipt of your message is displayed.<br>
 ## Support and contact details
 In the event that you encounter any issues while accessing this webpage or in the event of any other questions, ideas or concerns, kindly contact me on : 3xistentialcrisis@gmail.com
 Kindly feel free to make any contribution to the code behind this webpage.